 “My little children, of whom I travail in birth again until Christ be formed in you,” – Gal 4:19

 Paul labored night and day for his children so as to be an ensample toward them of hard work, love, and grace.
-Mothers don’t beg their children, and Paul never begged of his children for money to do his ministry.
+Mothers don’t beg from their children, and Paul never begged from his children for money to do his ministry.

 A Church Without Good Mothers

 A church without the traits taught by good mothers lacks gentleness, love, and persistent labor in the gospel.

 Instead of gentleness and humility, there is boasting, fame seeking, and celebrity Christians.

 Instead of love of the truth, the church speaks flattering words and hollow niceties to get people in the pew.

 A mother’s constant labour and travail is replaced by shameful workman who cannot rightly divide the word of truth and beg for money through the tithe.